codeDeeAi/get_jokes_from_open_source_api/README.md

 ## Description

-Get jokes based on https://sv443.net/jokeapi/v2/ open source api
+Get jokes based on https://sv443.net/jokeapi/v2/ open source api written with Vue Js and Tailwind Css

 ## How to use